 Using Mushroom as a Plastic Alternative

 In the 1967 smash hit The Graduate, Dustin Hoffman’s 21-year old college grad Benjamin is cornered at his graduation party by a well-meaning friend of his parents who offers advice on a future career with just one word: plastics.
 Ironically, nowadays, that word could well be mushrooms.
 In March 2021, British fashion designer Stella McCartney debuted a black ‘leather’ bustier top and trousers made with mycelium.
 But McCartney isn’t the only designer making clothes from mushroom fibre.
-Big brands like Adidas, Lululemon and Hermés have announced that they will be debuting clothing lines made from mycelium, a more palatable leather alternative then the infamous ‘pleather’ derived from plastic.
+Big brands like Adidas, Lululemon and Hermés have announced that they will be debuting clothing lines made from mycelium, a more palatable leather alternative than the infamous ‘pleather’ derived from plastic.

 Mushrooms are also being grown as alternative building materials in Seattle.
 The duo Eben Bayer and Gavin McIntyre are making mushroom material a multi-purpose, mainstream product.
 After earning degrees in mechanical engineering and product design in 2007, the pair came up with a new process for binding particles using mushrooms.
 That year, they founded a company called Evocative Design, and soon after the then-26-year olds brought out flip-flops that are 100% biodegradable.
 They followed with Greensulate, an organic, fire-resistant board made of water, flour, oyster mushroom spores and a mineral called Perlite.
 Bayer and McIntyre say the product will be as good as most insulation brands out there because it is as fire-resistant as commercial fibreglass insulation.
 The company calls its growth process ‘programmable biology.’
-In a week to 10 days, miles of thin, super-grippy mushroom fibre are grown that can be molded into nearly any shape.
+In a week to 10 days, miles of thin, super-grippy mushroom fibre are grown that can be moulded into nearly any shape.
 “The products literally grow themselves.
 In the dark.
 With little to no human contact,” says McIntyre.
 Evocative Design has even taken a new turn on meat substitutes by growing slabs of mycelium, which can be cut into bacon.

 You might also like: Plastic Eating Bacteria: A Viable Solution to the Plastic Problem?